-And then we went on inside this ship and all these boys were lined up there and they were looking awful hard at us and we was looking at them too.
+And then we went on inside this ship and all these boys were lined up there and they were looking awful hard a us and we was looking at them too.
 So they commenced to picking out a guy that was the size which they were.
-One boy picked me out and says, "You're about my size.
+One boy picked me out and says, 'You're about my size.
 You come and go with me.'
-And I went to his foot locker and he said, 'I got four pair of pants here--you take two of them and I'll take two of them.'
+And I went to his foot locker and he said, 'I got four pair of pants here - you take two of them and I'll take two of them.'
 Same way with the shirt; he said, 'Here's two shirts for you and two for me.'
 I thought they treated us just as good as a brother would.
-In a few minutes they said, 'Here's a towel and a cake of soap.
+In a few minutes they said, 'Here's a towel and cake of soap.
 Go in the shower room and take a bath.'
 We went in there and took a bath and shaved.
 Few minutes, they said, 'Chow time.'
-We went down to the dining they finally took us to a little place they called Nantabu up this ocean there and it was a sugar plantation.
-This sugar plantation had a dock; it run out into the deep part of the water where the ships come to load the sugar at this sugar plant.
-The engineers had taken dynamite and blowed about every 10 or 12 feet and blowed a big hole in the concrete.
-And after blowing this hole in the concrete, they knew the Americans was going to surrender so they didn't want the Japanese to have this runway that run out to the heavy ships.
-So the Japanese had taken us there They had lined us up to pile this rock that was over on the land and made us pass them from man to man and fill up these holes out on this dock.
+We went down to the dining hall there on this concrete battleship and they set us down to a table there.
+And that's the first time I eat out of a dish since back at the first days of the war and that was on April 10th and the war started on December 8th.
+So I really enjoyed my supper there that night.